The TCJA: What It Is and How Expiration and Proposed Changes Affect Your Taxes

 In 2017, instead of paying taxes on estates above $5.6 million, higher-income individuals were not taxed until $11.2 million.
 The threshold is inflation-adjusted annually, with the current exemption level at $13.61 million.

-Both of these higher thresholds — for AMT and estate tax — will go away if the TCJA is left to expire.
+Both of these higher thresholds — for AMT and estate tax — will need to see an extending provision before the end of 2025.

 Corporate Tax